-- 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
-Enter the IP address that is assigned to the switch.
+- 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable.

+- 2. Enter the IP address that is assigned to the switch.

+- A login window opens.

+- 3. Enter the device management password.

-The password is the one that you specified the first time that you logged in.
+- The password is the one that you specified the first time that you logged in.
 The password is case-sensitive.

+- The HOME page displays.

+- 4. From the menu at the top of the page, select SWITCHING.

+- The QOS page displays.

+- 5. From the menu on the left, select VLAN.

+- The VLAN page displays.

-6. In the table in the right pane, click the VLAN that you want to delete.
+- 6. In the table in the right pane, click the VLAN that you want to delete.

-You can click anywhere in the row for the VLAN.
+- You can click anywhere in the row for the VLAN.

-7. Click the DELETE button.
+- 7. Click the DELETE button.